ucsb-goard-lab/Neurotar-HD-Experiments/README.md

 # Heading Project Code
-This code was developed in conjunction with this [paper](google.com).
+This code was developed in conjunction with this [paper](https://www.biorxiv.org/content/10.1101/2022.03.25.485865v1).
 However, the code was written to create an easily expandable toolkit for processing two-photon calcium imaging data taken from a mouse on the Neurotar Mobile Home Cage system (MHC), allowing for flexible module-based analyses of a wide array of experimental set ups on the MHC.

 This code was written by Kevin Sit.

 ## Installation
-Simply clone the repository and add it to your MATLAB path.
+Clone this repository containing a bunch of small helper functions first: [GitHub Link](https://github.com/kevinksit/GeneralHelperCode).
-All necessary files are included in this repository.
+Then clone this repository and make sure both are on your MATLAB path.

 ## Code Structure
 ### Main Code